MyName-is-Alex/codecool_shop/README.md

 Codecool Shop is licensed under the MIT License.
 See the LICENSE file for more information.
 ## Contact

-If you have any questions or suggestions about WhatNotRent, feel free to contact me at mitualex12@yahoo.com.
+If you have any questions or suggestions about Codecool Shop, feel free to contact me at mitualex12@yahoo.com.

 ## Preview